 Vitae or Resume: Please refer to the departmental application for details.

 Transcripts: Upload a PDF copy of all of your English transcripts and degree certificates.
-Eligible applicants must have earned a MArch degree, a post-professional degree in architecture, or professional degree in architecture and a master’s degree in a related field.
+Eligible applicants must have earned a MArch degree, a post-professional degree in architecture, or a professional degree in architecture and a master’s degree in a related field.

 GRE Test Results: Please refer to the GRE General website or the GRE at-home website for more information from ETS.
-GRE test results and a copy of the score report needs to be uploaded to the departmental SlideRoom application.
+GRE test results and a copy of the score report need to be uploaded to the departmental SlideRoom application.
 Official GRE test scores need to be sent to the University of Oregon, Institutional Code: 4846, Department Code: 4401.

 Three Recommendations: Please refer to the departmental application for details.